AlanBalu/GeorgetownHungry/README.md

 # LeosDiningSkill
 Alexa skill to ask what Leo O'Donovan Dining Hall is serving today.
 Developed by Alan Balu, March 2018, version 2.0. copyright

+Invoke the skill by saying:   "ask leos for the ______ menu"
+  - You can say Breakfast, Lunch, Dinner, Sazon, Launch, Five Spice, Bodega, or Olive Branch for the blank space above.

+contact reachalanbalu@gmail.com for issues or improvement requests....

+FYI I made this just for fun lol